dochy-ksti/dochy/readme.md

 2. [Version Awareness](src/sample_test/sample_code/version_awareness.md)
 3. Improved Expressiveness By Supporting Reference and Enum

+These three documents(and [this](src/sample_test/sample_code/history.md))
+will work as a walkthrough of Dochy's peculiar concepts when they are completed.

 ### What does Dochy stand for?

 DOnnani CHoushiga Yokutemo kakisugiteha ikenai